rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started.rst

 **Getting Started Guide**
 ==========================

-Use this Getting Started Guide to to create and access your database instances via Rackspace Cloud Servers.
+Use this Getting Started Guide to create and access your database instances via Rackspace Cloud Servers.
 The examples presented in this guide create a MySQL database instance.
 You'll learn how to authenticate, send API requests, and complete the basic operations for using the Cloud Databases API by using the cURL